-In an effort to mix things up, I looked to a classic caprese and this peach burrata salad (one of my all-time favorite summer salads!) as inspiration.
+In an effort to mix things up, I looked to a classic caprese salad and this peach burrata salad (one of my all-time favorite summer salads!) as inspiration.

-Think of this strawberry caprese farro salad as a slightly sweeter, summer twist on this spring wheat berry salad that I shared a few months ago!
+Think of this strawberry caprese salad as a slightly sweeter, summer twist on this spring wheat berry salad that I shared a few months ago!